 Project Permit Review

-Time Frame: Typically, project review is completed within 30 days.
+- Time Frame: Typically, project review is completed within 5-10 business days.
 For more complex projects and projects, that require other departments' review, the process may take additional time.

 - Permit Rejection: If the information in the application, plans, or specifications is indefinite or incomplete, the Code Enforcement Officer shall decline to issue the permit until the deficiencies have been corrected and re-submitted for review.
 Undimensioned plans shall be deemed incomplete.

 - Permit Cost: Building permits or demolition permits that total $5,000 or less incur a $35 fee.
 Permits above $5,001 incur a fee of $7 per each $1,000 or fraction thereof.
 Construction costs are based on the actual construction costs, including labor and materials.

 - Placard: Issued building permits will include a placard, required to be visibly displayed at the work site and must remain visible until the authorized work has been completed.

 - Job Site Plans: One set of the accepted construction documents will be returned to the applicant and must be kept at the work site, to be made available for use by Code Enforcement personnel.